 Hello!
-Today, I'm going to tell you what four things you need to do after you write a novel.
+I'm continuing this post today by listing four things you need to do after you write a novel.
 Enjoy!

 You deserve it.
-This is a huge milestone, and one that needs jumping, screaming, dancing, and general merrymaking.
-Just enjoy yourself and your accomplishment, and also be sure to gloat to everyone, because that makes you feel even better.
+This is a huge milestone, one that merits jumping, screaming, dancing, and general merrymaking.
+Just enjoy yourself and your accomplishment!
+Also be sure to gloat to everyone because that makes you feel even better.

 2) Take a break.

 Don't look at, think about, or even dream about your novel.
 Leave it alone.
-You need to get some space after all the hard work you've done.
-This will help you when you get around to editing, and just in general with your mental health and all.
-You can't celebrate forever, my friend.
+You need to get some space from all the hard work you've done.
+This will help you in editing and just in general with your mental health and all.
 Go do other things and be successful.
-When you've done this for at least a month, preferably more, you can move on to the next step.
+When you've done this for at least a couple of weeks, preferably more, you can move on to the next step.

-All right, I know this is almost no one's favorite thing, but if you're planning on doing anything with that dear novel of yours, this is completely necessary.
-Trust me, you must edit.
+Most of writing is, in fact, editing.
+If you're planning on creating a true masterpiece out of that dear novel of yours (or at least a sellable work), editing is a must.
+Trust me.
 Even J.K.
 Rowling edits.
 Even Stephen King edits.
 Whoever it is you idolize, they edit.
 A lot.
-So must you!
-So dig your heels in and get to work.
+So should you!
+Dig your heels in and get to work.

 Why I Hate James Pat...